 Its natural landscapes provides unforgettable leisurely walks or boat tours

 and moments in communion with nature.
-Experiences like clam picking and oyster tasting
+Experiences like clam picking

 are a must at Ria Formosa Natural Park.